NLaw5/React_Chat_App/README.md

 ## Description

 This react app showcases the ability for two users to create a room of the same ID and chat using socket.io functionalities.
-The socket.io functionalities from server-side are found here "[https://github.com/NLaw5/express_server_React_Chat_App]".
+The socket.io functionalities from server-side are found [here](https://github.com/NLaw5/express_server_React_Chat_App).
 This app contains two components: App and Chat.

 ### App Component
 The App component allows users to enter their username and a room id, while also forming our connection to our express server using **const socket = io.connect("http://localhost:8080")**